 You now know how zero-waste helps to turn the tide on Climate Change.

-You know how climate is affected by the Greenhouse Effect, how the gases released in our atmosphere are heating it up, how the circular economy is helping reduce by slowly removing excessive consumption from our lives and how this may be the easiest (and one of the most cost-efficient solutions) to slow down the planet's heating.
+You know how climate is affected by the Greenhouse Effect, how the gases released in our atmosphere are heating it up, how the circular economy is helping to reduce it by slowly removing excessive consumption from our lives and how this may be the easiest (and one of the most cost-efficient solutions) to slow down the planet's heating.

 You are now masters of the Zero-Waste motto – the 5 R's – and ready to, especially, reuse, compost, and recycle more.